Summer 2016 dates:

 July 25 - August 5

-Thursday, July 23rd is an optional parent orientation at 7:15PM
+Thursday, July 21st, 7:15PM is an optional parent orientation

 Support for this year's summer camp provided by:

 CSULB Math/Science Teacher Initiative

 CSULB hosts a science camp for homeless children.
 Please consider making a donation to support campers for that program!
 You can give directly or include an extra gift when you register for camp.
 Support the homeless camp directly.
 Learn more about the homeless camp by listening to this story on NPR.